telerik/reporting-docs/installation.md

 Telerik Reporting supports several approaches for installing the product.

-*  [                 Downloading Telerik Control Panel               ](http://www.telerik.com/blogs/optimizing-use-of-the-telerik-control-panel) −To download and install the Control Panel, log into your              [Telerik account](https://www.telerik.com/account/) .
+*  [Downloading Telerik Control Panel](http://www.telerik.com/blogs/optimizing-use-of-the-telerik-control-panel) − To download and install the Control Panel, log into your[Telerik account](https://www.telerik.com/account/).
 Telerik Control Panel uses the product MSI file.

-*  [                 Using the Telerik NuGet private feed               ](https://nuget.telerik.com/v3/index.json) −The Telerik Reporting NuGet packages contain the libraries for .NET Core projects, the Reporting Engine, and the implementation of the             [Reporting REST WebAPI-based service]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-web-api-implementation/overview%}) where you can use the packages             with the standard .NET 4.6.1 framework.
+*  [Using the Telerik NuGet private feed](https://nuget.telerik.com/v3/index.json) −The Telerik Reporting NuGet packages contain the libraries for.NET Core projects, the Reporting Engine, and the implementation of the[Reporting REST WebAPI-based service]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-web-api-implementation/overview%}) where you can use the packages with the standard.NET 4.6.1 framework.
 The NuGet packages do not include design-time support.
-To install the Telerik Reporting NuGet packages, log into your              [Telerik account](https://www.telerik.com/account/) .
+To install the Telerik Reporting NuGet packages, log into your [Telerik account](https://www.telerik.com/account/).

    >note The legacy https://nuget.telerik.com/nuget server will be deprecated.
 Make sure to switch to the new https://nuget.telerik.com/v3/index.json server, which is faster, lighter, and reduces the number of requests from your NuGet client.
-For more information on how to add a NuGet feed, refer to the              [official Microsoft documentation](https://www.visualstudio.com/en-us/docs/package/nuget/consume) .
+For more information on how to add a NuGet feed, refer to the [official Microsoft documentation](https://www.visualstudio.com/en-us/docs/package/nuget/consume).

 * Using the MSI installer−MSI files handle the automatic local installation of the product and its storing into a __Program Files__  > __Progress__  folder.
 They also create the necessary virtual folders and projects, and provide all required files for developing with Telerik Reporting.

 ## Prerequisites